Oxycodone withdrawal symptoms can last about a week and may include:

 Around 20 percent of the American adult population (those 12 and older) has abused a prescription medication at least once, the National Institute on Drug Abuse (NIDA) estimates.

 Oxycodone is the active ingredient in OxyContin.
-It is a prescription painkiller that blocks pain receptors and also produces euphoric feelings by altering the levels of dopamine in the brain.
-Dopamine is a neurotransmitter that acts as one of the messengers between the brain and central nervous system, telling the brain that it is happy and relaxed.
-Respiration, blood pressure, heart rate, and body temperature then slow down as opioid receptors along the central nervous system are activated.
+It is a prescription painkiller that, by activating opioid receptors, modifies pain perception and also produces euphoric feelings by altering the levels of dopamine in the brain.
+Dopamine is a neurotransmitter and chemical messenger instrumental in brain processes that mediate pleasure and reward.
+The effects of opioid use aren’t all positive—for example, respiration and heart rate slow, and blood pressure and body temperature lower as opioid receptors are activated.

-When the drug use or abuse is then stopped, the brain will attempt to regulate itself, and withdrawal symptoms may occur.
+When someone quits oxycodone, the brain will attempt to rebalance itself, and withdrawal symptoms may occur.

 Stopping oxycodone suddenly can send the central nervous system into a sort of tailspin, disrupting vital signs.
 Multiple side effects, both physical and psychological, accompany oxycodone withdrawal.
 It is not recommended to stop taking oxy “cold turkey,” without the help of a qualified professional.